Internships give you the opportunity to experience the professional world. When done well, they help you understand more about your field of study.

 Then you have to start on time.

 Check for companies of interest.
-Cold email them, get the phone numbers cold call, Make a list of relevant companies, comb through one by one.
+Cold email them, get the phone numbers cold call, Make a list of relevant companies, comb through them individually.
 Check job websites, forums, LinkedIn, Facebook, even some WhatsApp messages.
 Anything to get your message out that you’re available for work.

 There’s always a chance to get that dream internship if you apply.
-You only miss a 100% of the chances you don’t take.
+You only miss 100% of the opportunities you don’t take.

 Bonus step: LinkedIn anybody?